 Unlike many things we take for granted these days, like a light bulb or perhaps the telephone, the invention of the internet cannot be attributed to one single inventor.
-It is something that has evolved through the years and is now one our biggest recreational pastimes.
+It is something that has evolved through the years and is now one of our the most important recreational, transactional, and educational pastimes.

 We can pinpoint the beginnings of the internet by going back to the Cold War when the Americans used it as a weapon.
 For many years, it was used as a method of communication between researchers and scientists, for them to share their data with one another.
 Today, it is used for just about anything and, for some, life without the internet would be unthinkable.

 October 4th, 1957.
 The Russians, then known as the Soviet Union, launched Sputnik.
 This was the first man-made satellite, sent into orbit, to circle around the earth.
 It was a failure; all it dis was tumble around in outer space, with no real direction, sending back the odd bleep from the on-board radio transmitters.

 Failure it may have been, the USA still saw it as a threat, a warning that they needed to take notice of.
 While some of the brightest minds in the USA had spent their time designing televisions and cars it would seem that the Soviets had been directing their energies elsewhere – on something that would help them win the Cold War.